STEM TEACHING TOOLS GRANTS - Gravely Grants

 substantial impact in one location rather than a wide dispersion

-September.
+5. Grants will be funded the end of September each year for the current school year.
 The funds should be presented by a chapter representative

 directly to the selected teacher(s) sometime during the school year, preferably in the fall, and then spent by the teacher(s)